 “Vessel” begins with a few drum pounds, synth squeaks, and piano chords, with Danilova soon singing “a-a-a-aa” and “o-o-o-oo” at different vibratory frequencies, molding her voice to what’s instrumentally going on around it.
 I have to be honest that I’ve never paid close attention to the words in this particular Zola Jesus song, instead inscribing the vibrations—and the emotionalities—to my bodily memory (here comes that piano chord mid-line, here comes that synth sputter before the chorus).
 Even more than other ZJ songs, “Vessel” is a feeling, one that plunges you deep inside the emotional depths within yourself.
 At the end of a chaotic first six months of 2022, I live on the wavelength of this song.

 I’m beginning this section in mid-June, before Italy.
 I’m thinking about the past six months in my sex/dating/romantic life, from a long distance feeling-it-out (that ended in mid-/late December) to a trio of one-off dates/conversations that I definitely wasn’t ready for (in January into early February), six weeks of emotional intimacy with someone that began to feel romantic for me and I was almost ready for (late February into early April), and six weeks of feelings, intimacy, and sex with someone with whom I (still) feel there were real moments of connectivity, shifting me from almost to fully ready in the process (early May through mid-June).
 To go through a six-month period of so much start and stop was a lot; to feel in a cycle of constant emotional recovery is also hard, especially when you’re also trying to be empathetic and mindful of other people’s feelings.
 I don’t think we talk about the ethics of empathy enough, about the lines that can get crossed in this porous space, about how hard it can become to distinguish between what’s yours and someone else’s when you’re trying to hold feelings with another.
-(This was especially the case in the last situation, where we both were/are self-identified empathetic people—and not used to having that reflected back to us.)
 When I look back at all of it with space from August, I realize how much I keep giving what I wished I would have emotionally had, both during my childhood (which felt like an emotionally vacant landscape) and in my past romantic relationships/situations (where I’ve almost always given more—and then really hold onto the moments when people emotionally show up for me, even if they’re inconsistent).
 I keep giving what I wish I was receiving, instead of asking for it more directly.
 For someone who is generally forthcoming, it is still very hard to ask for what I emotionally need, that it somehow still feels like too much to ask for.
 How do we ask for this intimacy?
 More so, how do we receive consent for this kind of emotionality?
 These are the questions that will also spin around my head while I’m in Italy, as I search for answers from a distance.

 In my pre-travel second half of June, I put these questions about emotional intimacy on hold, hoping for better answers to emerge while I’m in Italy.
 In the meantime, I go on Feeld in LA, looking for some sex that might feel more contained—and less complicated—than it has for most of the past few years.
 I do this even though I am starting to deeply desire a long-term partnership again, along with to date only one person (at least initially).
 But, then, there’s also my sexual body, this body that I’m still coming back into after the sexual and emotional violence of two years ago.
 How does one hold these desires for sex and romance together?
 During my first year in LA, I find myself piecing these two needs and desires together across multiple people, including across multiple geographies.
 It’s not ideal, but I’m used to it at this point, especially after my seven years of (largely) poly dating in the south.
 This all gets additionally nuanced by how mid-June, I start getting flashbacks to the only time (back at the start of the pandemic) that sex felt truly dissociative for me, asking myself over and over again, “Did I do enough to stop it?”
 (The flashbacks are not triggered by sex, but by something else.)
 I spin out; I can barely hold it together.
 I can’t separate the past from the present; I feel myself collapsing into a state of constant panic and anxiety.
 So I go looking for sexual encounters where I more clearly spell out what I need, with people who do the same with me, hoping to have sex that feels healthier.
 In LA, the sex feels physically good, and I feel very present until right after, where the intimacy of just laying there afterward is more than I can emotionally handle in the moment (and so I leave, immediately—which is very uncharacteristic of me).
 At home, in the dark, I wish that I could instead be having sex with someone with whom I’ve had more of an emotional connection, that I’ve known—and desired—for more than a minute.
 In Italy in July, a combination of the language barrier and summer tourism means I don’t actually meet up with anyone that I match with on Venice/Biennale Tinder, which I realize is for the best, as I probably could not emotionally handle anything else so short-lived at that moment.
 And so, I return to the dark, with myself.